chroma-core/chroma/docs/cip/CIP-04022024-Query-Explainability.md

 We want to keep of the CIP small so the focus is only query explainability, although admittedly this can be applied to other API calls.

+The goal is to mimic most SQL databases, where you can use EXPLAIN on a query to understand its execution.

 ## Public Interfaces

 We propose that a new API attribute - `explain` is added to `collection.query()` method.
 When set to `True`, the query